airbytehq/airbyte/docs/cli-documentation.md

 - Integrating the Airbyte configuration deployment in a dev ops tooling stack: Helm, Ansible etc.
 - Streamlining the deployment of Airbyte configurations to multiple Airbyte instance.

-Feel free to share your use cases with the community in [#octavia-cli](https://airbytehq.slack.com/archives/C02RRUG9CP5) or on [Airbyte Forum](https://github.com/airbytehq/airbyte/discussions).
+Readers can refer to our [opened GitHub issues](https://github.com/airbytehq/airbyte/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Foctavia-cli) to check the ongoing work on this project.

 ## Table of content